icaroribeiro/go-code-challenge-template-2/README.md

 They are evaluated using the **Black-Box** testing strategy, where the test code is not in the same package as the code under evaluation.

-For this, files were created with the suffix **_test** added to their names and also to the names of their test packages.
-For example, the code from the package (*pkg*) called **validator** is tested by a file called **validator_test.go**, which is defined in another package, called **validator_test**.
+For this, files were created with the preffix **test_** and the suffix **_test** added to their names.
+The suffix **_test** was also addeded to the names of their test packages.
+For example, the code from the package called **validator** from repository layer is tested by files which are defined in another package, called **validator_test**.

 The separation of codes into distinct packages aims to ensure that only the identifiers exported from the packages under evaluation are tested.
 By doing this, the test code is compiled as a separate package and then linked and run with the main test binary.

 #### Mocks

-Some of the tests were written using mock objects in order to simulate dependencies so that the layers could interact with each other through **interfaces** rather than concrete implementations, made possible by the *design pattern* of **Dependency Injection**.
+Some of the tests were written using mock objects in order to simulate dependencies so that the layers could interact with each other through **interfaces** rather than concrete implementations.
+This became possible by the *design pattern* of **Dependency Injection**.

 Basically, the purpose of mocking is to isolate and focus on the code being tested and not on the behavior or state of external dependencies.
 In simulation, dependencies are replaced with well-controlled replacement objects that simulate the behavior of real ones.
 Thus, each layer is tested independently, without relying on other layers.
 Also, you don't have to worry about the accuracy of the dependencies (the other layers).

-For the mocking purpose, the Github repositories called [DATA-DOG/go-sqlmock](https://github.com/DATA-DOG/go-sqlmock) e [vektra/mockery](https://github.com/vektra/mockery) were used for mocking the SQL driver behavior without needing to actually connect to a database and for generating the mock objects from interface, respectively.
+For the mocking purpose, the Github repositories called [DATA-DOG/go-sqlmock](https://github.com/DATA-DOG/go-sqlmock) e [vektra/mockery](https://github.com/vektra/mockery) were used for mocking the SQL driver behavior without needing to actually connect to a database and for generating the mock objects from interfaces, respectively.

 ### Integration Tests